Q. What causes hearing loss?

 Q. Why do I hear better when I look at the speaker?

 People who are generally unaware of their hearing loss will often notice that when they can see someone speak, they understand them better.
-Without even realizing it, you’re engaging in some natural lipreading.
-Technically, lipreading is the process of visually detecting non-vocalized sounds (those which don’t require breath behind them, like consonants).
+Without even realizing it, you're engaging in some natural speechreading.
+Technically, speechreading is the process of visually detecting non-vocalized sounds (those which don't require breath behind them, like consonants) at the same time as using residual hearing and auditory cues.
 Therefore, your brain is using a combination of what you can hear and what you can see in order to better understand.

-Q. Will my hearing loss get worse over time?
+Q. Will my hearing loss worsen over time?

 It really depends on the type of hearing loss you're experiencing.
 For the vast majority of people out there with hearing loss, it will get worse with time.
 Whether you have hearing loss from continued noise exposure or it's simply a combination of aging and genetics, time is not on your side.
 This is why it's important to visit an EarQ provider at your earliest convenience and treat hearing loss you may be experiencing.